wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/dangerousGames/pt2_depths/story.md

 It's almost a relief to send out a pulse to map the surroundings after flying dark for so long.
 The result, however, is a surprise.
 The display maps two leviathan-sized *things* ahead, each over 200 meters long.
 Dozens of sets of flippers run along each 80-meter-tall side and hundreds of human-sized teeth line their jaws.
-You goggle at the display for a moment, taking it in, and draw breath to call out the alarm, and just then an eye appears through the ship window, yellow, glowing, alien, and massive.
+You goggle at the display for a moment, taking it in, and draw breath to call out the alarm when an eye appears through the ship window, yellow, glowing, alien, and massive.
 All at once, you turn and accelerate, shouting the alarm to any who hadn't already realized, and hoping that you're leaving the leviathan beasts behind.
 A quick glance at the display shows at least one subpod following behind; good enough.
 If one of those rams the ship, nobody is going home anyway.